mendix/docs/content/appstore/app-services/intelligent-document-serivce.md

 ## 1 Introduction

-The [Intelligent Document Service](https://marketplace.mendix.com/link/component/118388) app service uses AI and OCR technologies to extract text and key value pairs from images of documents in bulk.
+The [Intelligent Document Service](https://marketplace.mendix.com/link/component/118388) app service uses AI and OCR technologies<sup>1</sup> to extract text and key value pairs from images of documents in bulk.

 ### 1.1 Features